xadhix/DUET/README.md

 ## Results
+We utilize the Time Series Forecasting Benchmark ([TFB](https://github.com/decisionintelligence/TFB)) code repository as a unified evaluation framework, providing access to **all baseline codes, scripts, and results**.
+Following the settings in TFB, we do not apply the **"Drop Last"** trick to ensure a fair comparison.

 - Unified hyperparameter results for the long-term forecasting task.
 We fix the look-back window length as 96 for all experiments.